Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 > `[Equally split the attendees into 2 groups and place them on both sides of the door]`
 > `[Once the lines are made move to the center of the lines so everyone can see your messages]`

+**Speaker:**
-**Speaker:** We will be in 2 lines and we will clear the facility.
+We will be in 2 lines and we will clear the facility.
 We will start by going through the max cells.

-**Speaker:** From there we will go downstairs, past the showers, then finish by going to the max yard.
+From there we will go downstairs, past the showers, then finish by going to the max yard.

-**Speaker:** The person at the back of the line is expected to watch the back for any inmates or criminals.
+The person at the back of the line is expected to watch the back for any inmates or criminals.
 All inmates and criminals are kill on site.

-**Speaker:** At each door, whether open or closed, we will stop and go beside it while staying in our two lines.
+At each door, whether open or closed, we will stop and go beside it while staying in our two lines.
 Do not close doors unless you are the last person going through.

-**Speaker:** In the event you die please rejoin us at the maximum security yard.
+In the event you die please rejoin us at the maximum security yard.

-**Speaker:** Any questions?
+Any questions?
 Yes/No, [Rank].

-**Speaker:** srlock room clearing.
+srlock room clearing.

-**Speaker:** Guns out!
+Guns out!

-**Speaker:** BREACH!
+BREACH!

 > `[Wait for max yard to be cleared]`